adap/flower/doc/source/docker/tutorial-quickstart-docker-compose.rst

        $ export PROJECT_DIR=quickstart-compose

-   Setting the ``PROJECT_DIR`` helps Docker Compose locate the ``pyproject.toml`` file, allowing it to install dependencies in the SuperExec and SuperNode images correctly.
+   Setting the ``PROJECT_DIR`` helps Docker Compose locate the ``pyproject.toml`` file, allowing it to install dependencies in the ClientApp and ServerApp images correctly.

 Step 2: Run Flower in Insecure Mode
 -----------------------------------